Wiedii-Projects/cotranscat-backend/README.md

     bash
     ```

-    - **Step 3.2.** Access the mongo server as an 'admin' user.
+    - **Step 3.2.** Access the mysql server as an 'admin' user.
 For this it is recommended to take into account the credentials set in `MONGO_INITDB_ROOT_USERNAME` and `MONGO_INITDB_ROOT_PASSWORD` that are inside the `docker-compose.yml` file.

     ``` console
-    mongosh -u "MONGO_INITDB_ROOT_USERNAME" -p "MONGO_INITDB_ROOT_PASSWORD" 127.0.0.1 --authenticationDatabase "admin"
+    mysql -u "MONGO_INITDB_ROOT_USERNAME" -p "MONGO_INITDB_ROOT_PASSWORD" 127.0.0.1 --authenticationDatabase "admin"
     ```

-    > ****Note***: the flag '--authenticationDatabase' refers to a role, i.e., considering the above command, the mongo database server is accessed with the role of 'admin'.*
+    > ****Note***: the flag '--authenticationDatabase' refers to a role, i.e., considering the above command, the mysql database server is accessed with the role of 'admin'.*

     - **Step 3.3.** Create the database with the following command
     > ***Note**: For this point it is recommended to take into account the values stored in the .env that you want to execute (DB_DATABASE).*